Transact-SQL Barcode Font Encoder Formula Tutorial

 NOTE: To view the function in the Scalar-valued Functions folder, right-click the folder and choose Refresh.
 Refresh the Scalar Function

-6. To create a query, select the New Query button.
+6. Create a query; select the New Query button.

 Create a Query